instayu/html-5-calander/Contributing.md.md

   * Have your Gallery modules hosted on the Yahoo!
 CDN.
   * Contribute bug fixes and enhancements to the core library.

+**Join YUI Contributor Mailing List**

+Join the [mailing list](https://groups.google.com/forum/?fromgroups=#!forum/yui-contrib) so you can:
+   * Discuss technical issues about your feature.
+   * Contribute to ongoing discussions around YUI features.
+   * Read about major pull requests and give feedback.

 **Fork Repo**
    * Visit https://github.com/yui/yui3 and click the fork button
    * Clone this fork down to your local PC